VermillionBird/CTF-Writeups/2019/picoCTF/Cryptography/rsa-pop-quiz/rsa-pop-quiz.md

 #### Question 7:
 ![](/Images/2019/picoCTF/rsapopquizq7.PNG)

 Here we are given `q`, `p`, and `e`.
 We need to find the private exponent `d`.
 This is done during generation of the cryptosystem, so it is obviously feasible.
+You can do this by finding the modular multiplicative inverse of `e` mod `totient`.
 The fastest way to find the modular multiplicative inverse of a number is using the Extended Euclidean algorithm.
-I coded it up [here](modinv.py).
+I coded it up [here](/Useful-Scripts/Cryptography/modinv.py).

 Find `d = modinv(e, totient)`, where `totient = (p - 1) * (q - 1)`.
 Feasible.